Budapest, including the Banks of the Danube, the Buda Castle Quarter and Andrássy Avenue

 Budapest, Hungary: A UNESCO World Heritage Site Encompassing History, Culture, and Architecture

-Budapest, the capital city of Hungary, is a remarkable fusion of history, culture, and architectural splendor that earned it a place on the prestigious list of UNESCO World Heritage Sites in 1987.
-The designation encompasses three distinct areas: the Banks of the Danube, the Buda Castle Quarter, and Andrássy Avenue, each offering a unique glimpse into the rich tapestry of Hungarian history.
+Budapest, the capital city of Hungary, is a remarkable fusion of history, culture, and architectural splendor that earned it a place on UNESCO's World Heritage List in 1987, with the designation later extended in 2002 to include Andrássy Avenue and the Millennium Underground Railway.
+Encompassing the Banks of the Danube, the Buda Castle Quarter, and Andrássy Avenue, the World Heritage property offers a unique glimpse into the rich tapestry of Hungarian history and urban development.

 UNESCO Description of the World Heritage Site